TheAashay/Blog-preview-card-challenge/README.md

 ### What I learned

-I learnt how to position different sections (<main>, <footer> etc.) properly to their places.
+Most of the things in this project were same as previous one, so no new concepts learnt, but learnt how to complete it faster.

 ### Continued development

-I may use this as template for my future projects.
+I may use this as template for my future projects and also refer to it to refresh some concepts.

 ## Author